Tyler Hanes is an actor, singer, dancer and choreographer best known for his work in Broadway musicals.

 Off-Broadway, he was featured in the musical, Juno, opposite Victoria Clark, Stephen Sondheim's A Bed And A Chair: A NY Love Affair, opposite Bernadette Peters, and American Dance Machine for the 21st Century.

-Currently, Tyler is starring as Rum Tum Tugger in the highly anticipated Broadway revival of Cats.
+Tyler most recently starred as Rum Tum Tugger in the highly anticipated Broadway revival of Cats.

 In Chicago, Tyler starred as Chad in All Shook Up, Billy Lawlor in 42nd Street, Robert Martin in The Drowsy Chaperone, and Ren McCormick in Footloose (Joseph Jefferson Award nomination for Best Actor in a Musical.)
 Other regional theatrical roles include Bert in Mary Poppins, Enjolras in Les Miserables, Sir Galahad in Spamalot, Cliff Bradshaw in Cabaret, Bill Calhoun in Kiss Me Kate, and Jackie in The Studio.

 As a choreographer, his work was featured in a Broadway medley starring Kristin Chenoweth on “Dancing With The Stars.”
 His other choreography credits include Kristin Chenoweth’s Some Lessons Learned World Tour, “Kristin Chenoweth: Coming Home" for PBS, “The American Country Awards,” and the Latin American premiere of El Chico De Oz in Lima, Peru.
 He is currently producing and starring in the upcoming dark comedy “Ms. Guidance.”